Tearsheet

 R. Thaddeus Vayda, Executive Vice President and Chief Financial Officer

-Jeremy D. Thigpen, Chairman of the Board
+Jeremy D. Thigpen, Chair of the Board of Directors

 AI Analysis | Feedback